hashdist/hashdist/doc/source/tutorial.rst

 development.
 Please speak up on the mailing list: https://groups.google.com/forum/?fromgroups#!forum/hashdist

-Currently Hashdist only works on Linux.
+Hashdist is only tested on Linux and Python 2.7.
+Python 2.6 may work.
+Mac OS X status is unknown, Windows will definitely not work.

 .. contents::